 - WordPress shortcodes and custom fields won’t work.

-- Facebook Instant Articles will reduces the number of images and videos on your posts to prioritize the loading speed.
+- Facebook Instant Articles will reduce the number of images and videos on your posts to prioritize the loading speed.

 Take a look at the video below to see how Facebook Instant Articles works.

 Okay, now you know the pros and cons of Facebook Instant Articles.
-It’s time to decide whether or not using Facebook Instant Articles for WordPress.
-In my experience, if your website is a news, magazine or blog, then Facebook Instant Articles is really worth using.
+It’s time to decide whether or not to use Facebook Instant Articles for WordPress.
+In my experience, if your website is a news, magazine, or blog, then Facebook Instant Articles is really worth using.

 Conditions for Facebook Instant Articles